adevlin780a/docs-gpt/README.md

 Here’s what’s happening behind the scenes:

-Ingestion (utils/ingest_docs.py)
+* Ingestion (`utils/ingest_docs.py`)

-Reads all .md files under data/docs/
+* Reads all `.md` files under `data/docs/`

-Splits them into small chunks
+* Splits them into small chunks

-Turns them into searchable vectors using TF-IDF
+* Turns them into searchable vectors using `TF-IDF`

-Saves everything into utils/vectorstore.pkl
+* Saves everything into `utils/vectorstore.pkl`

-Querying (app.py or rag_query.py)
+* Querying (`app.py` or `rag_query.py`)

-When you ask a question, your query is vectorized the same way

-The system finds the most similar text chunks

-A simple summarizer extracts the key lines to form a natural answer
+When you ask a question, your query is vectorized the same way and the system finds the most similar text chunks.
+Then, a simple summarizer extracts the key lines to form a natural answer.

-Customize It
+## Customize It

 You can:

-Replace data/docs/ with your own documentation
+* Replace data/docs/ with your own documentation

-Change the chunk size in ingest_docs.py for finer or coarser search
+* Change the chunk size in `ingest_docs.py` for finer or coarser search

-Modify the summarizer in rag_query.py to improve phrasing
+* Modify the summarizer in `rag_query.py` to improve phrasing

-Deploy this to Hugging Face Spaces (it works perfectly there) Credits
+* Deploy this to Hugging Face Spaces (it works perfectly there)

+## Credits

 Built with:

-LangChain
+* LangChain

-Scikit-learn
+* Scikit-learn

-Gradio
+* Gradio

 Created as a learning project for understanding the fundamentals of RAG systems without needing cloud APIs or complex machine learning setups.

-Mini DocsGPT — your first step into Retrieval-Augmented Generation.